hexatomic/hexatomic/docs/user/src/usage/corpus-structure.md

 ![Drop document](./corpus-structure-drop.png)
 ![Drop document result](./corpus-structure-drop-result.png)

-It is possible to apply a filter, to only show documents which names contain a certain string.
+It is possible to apply a filter, to only show documents whose names contain a certain string.

 ![Filter by name](./corpus-structure-filter-doc.png)